-- French and Spanish are offered as extra-curricular activities from Grade 3.
+- French and Spanish are offered as extra-curricular activities from Year 3.
 These languages can be pursued as curriculum options in the Middle School (High School students can also pursue these courses as part of the IGCSE and IB Diploma Programme).

 - The school also has specialist teachers for EAL (English as an Additional Language) and IAL (Italian as an Additional Language) who work closely with the class teachers to provide extra support for those children who need it.